Get Involved

 Intermediaries

-The GRAD Partnership Intermediaries serve as catalysts for the implementation of sustainable student success systems for local schools and districts.
-Different kinds of organizations can serve as intermediaries, including nonprofit organizations, advocacy groups, higher education centers, and school districts.
+The GRAD Partnership Intermediaries serve as catalysts for the implementation of sustainable student success systems in local schools and districts.
+Different kinds of organizations can serve as Intermediaries, including nonprofit organizations, advocacy groups, higher education centers, and school districts.

 Intermediaries help advance the GRAD Partnership’s mission by: